keheintz/keheintz.github.io/_pages/research.md

 and obtain follow-up observations of high-redshift GRBs, short GRBs and otherwise peculiar transients.

+* **The 4MOST-Gaia Purely Astrometric Quasar Survey (4G-PAQS, PI: Jens-Kristian Krogager)** is a collaboration formed to utilize the 4-metre Multi-Object Spectroscopic Telescope (4MOST) soon to be installed on the ESO VISTA telescope.
+This project aims at obtaining spectroscopy of all zero-proper-motion quasar candidates at Galactic latitudes *b* < -60 deg and brighter than G = 20.5 mag.
+The overall goal is to study the evolution of neutral hydrogen and metals over cosmic time and the impact of black hole feedback and outflows on galaxy evolution.

 * **The extended Public ESO Spectroscopic Survey of Transient Objects ([ePESSTO+](http://www.pessto.org), PI: Cosimo Inserra)** is dedicated to observe and follow-up a large variety of exciting new transients such as gravitational wave sources, superluminous supernovae, tidal